-- Special Conditions for New One-Hour Episodic Television Series, the Production of Which Commences On or After August 1, 2003 - Special Conditions for Long-Form Television Motion Pictures (Including Movies-of-the-Week, Mini-Series and Two (2) Hour Pilots for Which No Commitment for a Series Exists at the Time of the Pilot Order) 118 - Made-For-Home Video Productions - Productions Made for Basic Cable
+- Special Conditions for Long-Form Television Motion Pictures (Including Movies-of-the-Week, Mini-Series and Two (2) Hour Pilots for Which No Commitment for a Series Exists at the Time of the Pilot Order) 128 - Made-For-Home Video Productions - Productions Made for Basic Cable - Sideletter to the Producer-IATSE Basic Agreement re Productions Made for New Media

-AGREEMENT OF AUGUST 1, 2012 BETWEEN PRODUCER AND I.A.T.S.E. & M.P.T.A.A.C.
+AGREEMENT OF AUGUST 1, 2015 BETWEEN PRODUCER AND I.A.T.S.E. & M.P.T.A.A.C.
 AND LOCAL #728 THEREOF

-THIS AGREEMENT, executed as of August 1, 2012 between the International Alliance of Theatrical Stage Employees and Moving Picture Technicians, Artists and Allied Crafts of the United States, its Territories and Canada (hereinafter referred to as the "IATSE") and the
+THIS AGREEMENT, executed as of August 1, 2015 between the International Alliance of Theatrical Stage Employees and Moving Picture Technicians, Artists and Allied Crafts of the United States, its Territories and Canada (hereinafter referred to as the "IATSE") and the